gshipley/enterprise_training/AdminTraining.md

 Jenkins (https://wiki.jenkins-ci.org) is a full featured continuous integration (CI) server that can run builds, tests, and other scheduled tasks.
 OpenShift Enterprise allows you to integrate Jenkins with your OpenShift Enterprise applications.

 With Jenkins, you have access to a full library of plugins (https://wiki.jenkins-ci.org/display/JENKINS/Plugins) and a vibrant, thriving community of users who have discovered a new way to do development.
-The basic work flow is:

 There are many reason why you would want to leverage Jenkins as a continuous integration server.
 In the context of OpenShift Enterprise, some of the benefits are:

-* Archived Build information
+* Archived build information
 * No application downtime during the build process
 * Failed builds do not get deployed (leaving the previous working version in place)
 * More resources to build your application as each Jenkins build spins up a new gear for short lived period of time